DooMLeoN/my-cinema-app/README.md

   - delete movie sessions by id;
   - get data about user by his email;
 - Unregistered users have access to only two pages:/login /register;
-- Some user data, such as the password, is encrypted; That protects personal data even when the database is accessed for intruders.
+- Some user data, such as the password, is encrypted.
+That protects personal data even when the database is accessed for intruders.

 ## Tools and Technology:
 - [Tomcat](https://tomcat.apache.org) - is an open source implementation of the Jakarta Servlet, Jakarta Server Pages, Jakarta Expression Language, Jakarta WebSocket, Jakarta Annotations and Jakarta Authentication specifications.
-  These specifications are part of the Jakarta EE platform.
+  These specifications are part of the Jakarta EE platform;
 - [MySQL](https://dev.mysql.com) - is free and open-source software under the terms of the GNU General Public License, and is also available under a variety of proprietary licenses.
 - [Apache Maven](https://maven.apache.org) - is a software project management and comprehension tool.